TabbyML/tabby/website/docs/extensions/troubleshooting/index.md

 ### Authentication Token

-If you have enabled authentication on your Tabby server, you will need to set the authentication token in the [config file](https://tabby.tabbyml.com/docs/extensions/configurations).
+If you have enabled authentication on your Tabby server, you will need to set the authentication token in the IDE or the [config file](https://tabby.tabbyml.com/docs/extensions/configurations).

 ### Verify Tabby Server Status